codelogn/WinWork/README.md

 ### **First Launch**  - Recent links history and favorites

-1. **Launch LinkerApp** - The application will create a local SQLite database  - Fuzzy search for quick navigation
+1. **Launch WinWork** - The application will create a local SQLite database  - Fuzzy search for quick navigation

 2. **Default Structure** - You'll see pre-created folders: "📁 Bookmarks" and "📁 Development Tools"